 Learners will complete a 72-hour community clinical agency placement experience.
 In collaboration with the assigned agency, learners will identify a health protection or health promotion project in which they will become involved.
 The projects will vary widely depending on the needs and goals of the agency and may require the learner to use a variety of strategies.
 The projects could include working as a resource person, organizing and carrying out health fairs or educational sessions, performing literature searches and reviews for developing projects or research proposals, creating project plans, developing resource material (i.e. creating a brochure) or developing and implementing a survey to collect health data.
 Projects undertaken will need to be managed within the time frame of the community placement of 6 weeks.
 The learner and the agency contact person will complete an evaluation of the learner's performance.
-Final grade (satisfactory/unsatisfactory) to be determined by faculty advisor.
-Students will complete a community presentation and post on NURS 3084 LMS.
-Please refer to community marking scheme and due dates in syllabus.
-Students must notify faculty advisor and community agency preceptor of any absence.
+Final grade (satisfactory/unsatisfactory) to be determined by faculty advisor/course professor.
+Students must notify Course Professor, Faculty Advisor and community agency preceptor of any absence.
 All missed community clinical times must be made up.
-Refer to syllabus for requirements of community portfolio, community presentation and further expectations.
+Refer to syllabus for requirements of community portfolio, and further expectations.